Current as of May 2023 | Download print version (PDF)

 The United Republic of Tanzania is comprised of two distinct jurisdictions: mainland Tanzania (previously Tanganyika) and the former People’s Republic of Zanzibar.
 Two distinct governments manage the affairs of mainland Tanzania and Zanzibar.
 Both jurisdictions’ legal systems are based on the English common law system, but that of Zanzibar also accommodates Islamic and customary laws.
 While mainland Tanzania and Zanzibar have similar laws in several areas, each government generally adopts separate laws that govern each respective jurisdiction.
 Mainland Tanzania and Zanzibar have adopted some of the same provisions governing taxes, for instance, though they otherwise have different legal frameworks governing non-profit organizations (NPOs) and philanthropy.

-The Zanzibar House of Representatives is expected to table a new bill governing non-governmental organizations (NGOs) for consideration in early 2021.
+The Zanzibar House of Representatives was expected to table a new bill governing non-governmental organizations (NGOs) for consideration in early 2021.
+As it stands, the bill on NGOs has not been tabled or passed.
 If passed, the legal frameworks governing non-profit organizations in Zanzibar, described in this Note, will change significantly.

 II.
 Applicable Laws